jp-nullpod/oop-lecture4/readme.md

 1. Create the virtual environment on your machine
 2. Run the following : ```pip install -r requirements.txt```
 3. Please do not forget to add a .gitignore file with the .venv/ folder as an entry in it

+## For Windows Users
+1. Run your command prompt as an Administrator
+2. .\.venv\Scripts\activate